 Parents of Trans Kids and Support Group - PTKDelaware

-PFLAG-Wilmington, Nemours/Alfred I. duPont Hospital for Children, & United Way of Delaware PRIDE Council announces a new support group for Parents of Trans KIDS.
+PTK North: PFLAG-Wilmington, Nemours/Alfred I. duPont Hospital for Children, & United Way of Delaware PRIDE Council co-sponsor the northern DE (and area) Parents of Trans Kids.

-Monthly meetings (parents only) are on the 3rd Thursday of the month starting at 6:15 pm at Nemours duPont Hospital, 1600 Rockland Rd, Wilmington DE 1980 (stop at the Welcome Desk for directions to the meeting room).
-If you would like to attend a meeting, please email your name along with the age of your child to PTKDelaware@gmail.com
+Monthly meetings are on the 3rd Thursday of the month starting at 6:15 pm at Nemours duPont Hospital, Administration and Research Building,1600 Rockland Rd, Wilmington DE 19803 (If you are on PTK’s e-list, the meeting room is listed on the email you will have received.
+If you are not on PTK’s e-list, send an email – see below - to PTK requesting the room location).
+Before you attend your first meeting, please email your name along with the age of your child to PTKDelaware@gmail.com.

 LGBTQ Youth Support Group Meeting